 Mrs Karen Stapleton -

 In Key Stage 3 pupils are taught in mixed ability groups.
 In Year 7 pupils start by asking fundamental questions about life such as ‘Why are we here?’ and ‘How did the universe begin?’ before moving on to study rites of passage which are examined in various religions through the Theatre of Learning experience.
 They also study food laws.
 In Year 8 pupils examine beliefs about life after death, how people worship and different places of worship and then pilgrimage.
-The course is delivered through a range of activities including ‘Philosophy 4 Children’ style discussion lessons, practical activities and personal investigations.
+The course is delivered through a range of activities including discussion lessons, practical activities and personal investigations.
 Pupils have frequent opportunities to use ICT and are set meaningful and stimulating homework tasks throughout the year.
-Pupils are also encouraged to use a range of skills such as working with others, communication and ‘how to improve their own learning in every lesson, which transfer well into all elements of their school life.
-Pupils then begin the GCSE WJEC short course in Year 9, completing two of the four topics that make up the first half of the GCSE.
+Pupils are also encouraged to use a range of skills such as working with others, communication and improving their own learning in every lesson, which transfer well into all elements of their school life.
+Pupils are set in Year 9 and begin the GCSE WJEC Religious Studies course, completing two of the four topics that make up the first unit of the GCSE.
 Pupils undertake three assessments per year.

 The pupils will sit a full course qualification in Religious Studies.
 Unit 1 will be taught from Year 9 and pupils will sit the examination in Year 10.
 This will make up 50% of their GCSE.
 Unit 2 will be examined in Year 11 and will also be 50% of the GCSE.
 The results of the two Units will be merged to create a full course qualification.
 In Unit 1 pupils will study ‘Religion and Philosophical Themes’.
 In this unit, they will study the core beliefs and teachings of Christianity and Judaism.
 This will include beliefs in God, religious practices, morality, places of worship and worship.
 Pupils will also study themes of ‘Life after Death’ and ‘Good and Evil’ from the perspective of Christianity, Judaism and non-